genicsblog/docs/author/index.md

 # Author Documentation

 **NOTE**: If you are stuck at any step, create an issue on github and we'll help you out, or [join our discord server](https://discord.genicsblog.com){:target="_blank"} to get help faster.

-Before proceeding to the next step, please make sure you have read the [Getting Started](/getting-started) guide.